 On 26th July Sophie Neville, spoke to Dan Damon on the BBC Radio 4 Sunday morning programme ‘Broadcasting House’ about the enduring success of the film.
 To read more, please click here.

-When the EMI/Theatre Projects film of Swallows & Amazons was released forty-six years ago, Puffin books brought out a paperback featuring the dinghies near Cormorant Island on the front cover.
+When the EMI/Theatre Projects film of Swallows & Amazons was released forty-eight years ago, Puffin books brought out a paperback featuring the dinghies near Cormorant Island on the front cover.
 The photograph was taken on Derwentwater at the point in the story soon after Titty has been found to have captured the Amazon.
 Did you ever have one of these?

 Nancy and Peggy Blackett are featured on the back cover, hiding in the reeds at the mouth of the Amazon River.
 We were invited to a Puffin Club party at the Commonwealth Institute to launch the book.
 It was re-printed twice in 1974, which might reflect the popularity of the film.
 75,000 copies were brought out.

 Unbeknownst to me, Heinemann Educational books brought out this cover in 1982.

 The photograph would have been shot when we were rehearsing the scene when the Swallows first land at Peel Island on Coniston Water.
 It was mid-May and I got terribly cold in my thin cotton dress.
 Suzanna wasn’t feeling well and were all tired, as you can see.

 Almost thirty years after Richard Pilbrow released the movie, a hardback was produced with a tinted black and white still from the film taken when we were fishing in Shark Bay.
 This was shot on Elterwater, a small reedy lake near Windermere.
 We have Arthur Ransome guardians to thank for this.
 The draft copy had a rather clonky cartoon that they were not happy with.
 It can be seen by clicking here.

 This book cover was advertised every day for a week on the front cover to the Daily Mail and profiled in the magazine as one of their thirty books featured in their Children’s Golden Library collection.